Chevindu/tegola-docs/docs_sample/frequently-asked-questions.md

 Currently we offer only monthly and yearly subscription plans for paid accounts.
 These subscriptions are valid for a minimum of two years without a renewal.
 But after that period you may have to resubscribe to experience our upgraded features.

+<script type="application/ld+json">{"@context":"https://schema.org", "@type":"FAQPage", "mainEntity":[{"@type":"Question", "name":"Do I have to pay to create a profile in Tegola?", "acceptedAnswer":{"@type":"Answer", "text":"If you are an industry professional, Individual, fresh graduate or an undergraduate you can maintain your profile free of charge in Tegola.lk.
+Currently we only offer paid accounts for companies.
+Even for company accounts, we have a free plan for startups and small scale businesses."}}, {"@type":"Question", "name":"What are the available payment methods to create a company account?", "acceptedAnswer":{"@type":"Answer", "text":"You can use both Visa and Master cards to make payments.
+PayHere is used as our payment gateway, which is a Central Bank approved payment method to process online payments."}}]}</script>